Primer vs. Paint: What’s the Difference?

 Another important aspect of priming is it reduces the number of coats of paint you will need.
-Without this sealing layer, you will use far more paint which is more expensive than primer.
+Without this sealing layer, you will use far more paint, which is more expensive than primer.
 Many people also mistakenly think that primers are clear because they lack pigment.
 This is not true, though.
 It is white and does not come in a variety of colors.
 You can have your primer tinted to match your paint color, however.
 If your color is deep, or if you are changing from a dark to light tone, tinting the primer will help the opaqueness of the color transition to the substrate more effectively.

 Each material requires a protective layer for different reasons.
-The primer you choose can also depend on the situation and whether the material has had any previous painting; which we cover further below.
-First, though, here are the most common materials that require a coat of primer before painting.
+The primer you choose can also depend on the situation and whether the material has had any previous painting—which we cover further below.
+First, though, here are the most common materials that require a coat of primer before painting:

-Types Of Primers and When To Use Them
+Types of Primers and When to Use Them

 In some circumstances, it is not about the material but the overall situation that determines the use and type of primer you will need.
-Oil paint, latex, deep color pigments, and various types of stains are just a few of the situations where a particular type of primer will be needed.
+Oil paint, latex, deep color pigments, and various types of stains are just a few of the situations in which a particular type of primer will be needed.

 The three most common types are oil, latex, and shellac-based primers.